CSCE-614-Dr-Kim-Fall-2024/Group-2-MAD-Max/README.md

 - **profiler/**: Holds vTrain profiler to collect all CUDA traces between init_trace() and finish_trace().
 - **src/**: Includes Python scripts for running the configurations and models, producing graphs, and etc.
 - **trace/**: Contains trace files generated during simulation runs for further analysis.
-- **results/**: Includes output .txt files showing predicted iterations, computations of GPUs and communication.
+- **results/**: Includes output .txt files showing from the configrations files showing predicted iterations, computations of GPUs and communication.
 Also includes some graphs.

 Additional files include:
 - **example.py**: A script showcasing how to execute the configurations.